-- In Content Gateway Manager, go to Configure > Security > Access Control > LDAP and review or specify the default LDAP authentication realm settings. - 2.
+- 1. In Content Gateway Manager, go to Configure > Security > Access Control and review or specify the Domain, Global Authentication Options, and, if applicable, Transparent Proxy Authentication settings. - 2.
 Go to Configure > Security > Access Control > Authentication Realms.
-A list of all existing rules is displayed at the top of the page. - 3.
+A list of all existing authentication realm rules is displayed at the top of the page. - 3.
 Click Edit file to open the rule editor. - 4.
 Select LDAP from the Rule Type drop down list. - 5.
-Give the rule a unique Profile Name. - 6.
-In the Source IP field, enter a comma-separated list of individual IP addresses and IP address ranges.
+Select Enable if you want the rule to be active when the rule definition process is complete (after the rule is added and the proxy is restarted, steps 19 and 21 below). - 6.
+Give the rule a unique Rule Name.
+A concise, descriptive name makes identification and administration of rules easier - 7.
+If the rule is to be applied to specific IP addresses, in the Source IP field, enter a comma-separated list of individual IP addresses and IP address ranges.
+Do not use spaces.
 For example: